-

 - State the classification theorem for closed combinatorial surfaces.
 Once again, make sure to explain all the terms that you introduce.

-and Consider the surface $Ξ£$ obtained by taking the disjoint union of $P_1$ and $P_2$, and identifying $a$ to $Ξ±, b$ to $Ξ³, c$ to $Ξ΅, d$ to $Ξ²$, and $e$ to $Ξ΄$.
+Consider the surface $Σ$ obtained by taking the disjoint union of $P_1$ and $P_2$, and identifying $a$ to $α, b$ to $γ, c$ to $ε, d$ to $β$, and $e$ to $δ$.
 To which surface in the classification is $S$ homeomorphic?
-Justify your answer. - Describe an explicit identification (homeomorphism) of the surface $Ξ£$ mentioned above with one of the surfaces listed in (b,ii).
+Justify your answer.and

-- Show that there exists a continuous map $$ T^2 β K B $$ from the torus to the Klein Bottle, such that each point of the Klein Bottle admits exactly two preimages in $T^2$.
+- Show that there exists a continuous map $$ T^2 → K B $$ from the torus to the Klein Bottle, such that each point of the Klein Bottle admits exactly two preimages in $T^2$.

 -